vikas-0/GeekyHub/content/post/animate-svg-using-react-native-renanimated-2/index.md

   <Circle cx="55" cy="55" r="50" stroke="black" strokeWidth={5} />
 </Svg>
 ```
-Suppose we want to animate it to become large and small.
+Suppose we want to animate it so that it grows and shrinks.
 To achieve this, I will use [React Native Reanimated](https://docs.swmansion.com/react-native-reanimated/).
 To learn more about it, you can check out its documentation.

 Logically, I am trying to increase or decrease the radius.

 Since the radius value is a prop, I will use `useAnimatedProps`.
-But, first of all, convert Circle to an animated component.
+First, convert `Circle` to an animated component.

 ```react
 const AnimatedCircle = Animated.createAnimatedComponent(Circle);
 ```

-Now, I can re-write component as
+Now I can rewrite the component as follows:

 ```react
 <Svg width={200} height={200}>